Sahil1786/Petari/README.md

     PORT=3000
     ACCESS_TOKEN_SECRET = youraccesstokensecret
     MAIL_ID = yourmailid
-    PASS_ID = yourpassword
+    PASS_ID = your gamil app password
     ```

 7. **Database**: If MongoDB is not installed on your local machine, install it.
-Once you run the project, databases and collections will be automatically created.
+Once you run the project, databases and collections will be automatically created,  write the commnd "mongod" on your terminal .

 8. **Running The Project On Local Machine**: To render the website, go to